Volunteering with Alder Hey

 - Complete a six-week induction period.

 As a volunteer, we will support you by providing all relevant training and we will offer any additional sessions that may be of interest to you to enhance your role.
-We will provide free parking, travel expenses (£4.50 maximum per day), refreshment breaks and provide you with your volunteer uniform t-shirt for a £5 refundable deposit.
+We will provide free parking, travel expenses (£4.50 maximum per day), refreshment breaks and provide you with your volunteer uniform t-shirt and grey pants for a £10 refundable deposit.

 If you are looking for work experience within Alder Hey, please direct your enquiries to [email protected].